holoviz/pyviz_comms/README.md

-# jupyterlab_bokeh
+# jupyterlab_holoviews

-A JupyterLab extension for rendering Bokeh content
+A JupyterLab extension for rendering HoloViews content

 ## Prerequisites